dbucher97/fast-qaoa-c/README.md

 ### Evaluate results

-Fast-QAOA comes with an metrics tool that automatically computes most of the important metrics for QAOA resutls.
+Fast-QAOA comes with a metrics tool that automatically computes most of the important metrics for QAOA results.
 It is used as shown below

 ```python
 from fastqaoa import Metrics